mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 {"$and": [{"student_id": {"$gt": 25}}, {"student_id": {"$lt": 100}}]}
 ```

 But we could also simplify it significantly.

-Better:
+Since we're querying on the same field, we can get rid of the implied *$and*.
+Then, we can also combine both conditions in a single statement like so.

 ```javascript
 {"student_id": {"$gt": 25, "$lt": 100}}
 ```

-Since we're querying on the same field, we can get rid of the implied *$and*.
-Then, we can also combine both conditions in a single statement like so.
 This makes for another example where we do not need an explicit *$and*.
 But we did learn how to combine several requirements for one field in a single query, so that's nice.
 Then, when do we explicitly include *$and*?

 > The general rule is to use it when you need to include the same operator more than once in a query.